 If you added multiple app-specific site maps in a solution before exporting the solution, you can use the SiteMapUniqueName and SiteMapName nodes under ImportExportXml/AppModuleSiteMaps/AppModuleSiteMap to determine the SiteMap node in the customizations.xml file that you should edit for your app site map.

 Editing XML is much easier if you use an editor that provides schema validation.
 For more information, see Editing with schema validation.

 Create a new compressed .zip file, including the extracted solution files and your edited customizations.xml.

 In Windows Explorer, select all the files.
 Then right-click and select Send To and Compressed (zipped) folder.

 Import the new solutions file.

 In Microsoft Dynamics 365, click Settings, click Customization, and then click Solutions.

 Click Browse, locate your modified solutions .zip file, click Next, and then click Import.

 Publish the customizations.

-Tip If you don’t see the changes right away, in Internet Explorer press F5 to reload the page.
+If you don’t see the changes right away, refresh your browser page.